 The Triangle pattern appears on different charts rather frequently.
 Normally, the Wedge is considered a reversal pattern, forming on maximums and minimums of a price chart in an up- or downtrend.
 A Wedge is quite similar to a Triangle, forming between the two converging support and resistance lines.

-A pattern means a repeated element in different spheres of life – nature, psychology, music, design, trading, etc. When it comes to trading, a pattern is a stable and repeated combination of data on prices, volumes, or indicators.
-Chart patterns are specific and repeated areas on the price charts and sometimes they are called price patterns.
+A chart pattern means a repeated element in different spheres of life – nature, psychology, music, design, trading, etc. When it comes to trading, a pattern is a stable and repeated combination of data on prices, volumes, or indicators.